Edition: 1 January 2022

-- The member will have twenty (20) days to respond to the Complaint by way of a Response.
+- The member shall have twenty (20) days to respond to the Complaint by way of a Response.
 Upon receipt the Secretary shall furnish the Complainant a copy of the Response.
 The Secretary shall furnish copies of all documents to the Disciplinary Committee for consideration.

 - The Complainant or the Member may request an oral hearing.
-The Secretary shall notify the Complainant and the Member of the date on which the Disciplinary Committee will convene to hear the case.
+The Secretary shall notify the Complainant and the Member of the date on which the Disciplinary Committee shall convene to hear the case.

 - Cross examination of the Complainant or any other person by the Member and vice versa will not be allowed.